Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

 Occasionally for some patients, special exercises can also be utilised to help.
 But if not performed properly they can make the condition, or the bulge, worse.

-There are a number of excellent post-partum workout sites that offer special videos showing exercises to help with tummy recovery.
+There are a number of excellent post-partum workout sites that offer special videos showing exercises to help with recovery.
 Some physiotherapists also focus their practices on post-pregnancy exercise recommendations.
 Send an enquiry form below for more information on surgery corrections or for other Surgeons or Medical Professionals who might be able to assist you.

 What should I avoid if I have split abdominal muscles?